mridul037/mridul037/README.md

 **Quote of the hour:**

-The entire history of software engineering is that of the rise in levels of abstraction.
+Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.

-~ Grady Booch
+~ Harlan Mills
 <pre>

 </pre>